The Pyret Code; or A Rationale for the Pyret Programming Language

 For us, design is essential; research is optional.
 We actively dogfood Pyret both as teachers (actively teaching with it) and as programmers (actively building things with it), which gives us ongoing feedback about its points of friction.
 Where necessary we have done and will continue to do research, but publishing academic papers about it — rather than putting it to work educationally — will continue to take a back seat.

-Support for static typing.
-Pyret will have a conventional type system with tagged unions and a type checker, resulting in straightforward type errors without the complications associated with type inference algorithms.
-We have carefully designed Pyret to always be typeable, but our earlier type systems were not good enough.
-We’re pretty happy with how this one is going.
+Pyret has some support for static typing.
+We chose a conventional type system with tagged unions and a type checker, resulting in straightforward type errors without the complications associated with type inference algorithms.
+However, there are still some rough edges to the type system.
+In particular, typing tables is very hard and remains an open problem.

 If you’d like to stay abreast of our developments or get involved in our discussions, please come on board!